arizvisa/ida-minsc/docs/static/install.rst

 contents of the IDA user directory.
 If there are any existing files that the user currently has in their IDA user directory, the user can simply move these files into the repository's directory after cloning.
-This is done so that IDAPython will execute the "``idapythonrc.py``" file that is in the root of the IDA-minsc repository upon startup.
-The following can be typed at the command line in order to clone the repository of the plugin [:ref:`1<install-clone-references>`] directly into IDA's user directory:
+This is done so that IDAPython will execute the "``idapythonrc.py``" file that is in the root of the IDA-Minsc repository upon startup.
+The following can be typed at the command line in order to clone the repository of the plugin [:ref:`1<install-clone-references>`] directly into the IDA user directory:

 .. code-block:: sh